recherchemse/SmartSDG-Tunisia/Readme.md

 ## Usage
 Run scripts for data processing, CDI computation, and forecasting.

-## Authors and Funding
+## Funding
-- Funded: SmartSDG-Tunisia (Ministry of Higher Education).
+This work was supported by the Ministry of Higher Education and Scientific Research, Tunisia (Grant P2ES2023-D6P2).

 ## Citation